MethanePowered/MethaneKit/Apps/07-ParallelRendering/README.md

     cube instance draws with byte offset in buffer memory.
   - Binding faces of the texture 2D array to the cube instances to display rendering thread number as text on cube faces.
   - Using [TaskFlow](https://github.com/taskflow/taskflow) library for task-based parallelism and parallel for loops.
-  - Randomly distributing cubes between render threads and rendering them in parallel using `ParallelRenderCommandList` all to the screen render pass.
+  - Randomly distributing cubes between render threads and rendering them in parallel using `IParallelRenderCommandList` all to the screen render pass.
   - Use Methane instrumentation to profile application execution on CPU and GPU using [Tracy](https://github.com/wolfpld/tracy) or [Intel GPA Trace Analyzer](https://software.intel.com/en-us/gpa/graphics-trace-analyzer).